IgorDrgonec/VectorBT-Flask/docs/docs/documentation/indicators/parsers.md

 input, in-output, and parameter names into the entry's magnet lists, so we don't have to worry about passing the right information to the indicator - vectorbt does it for us!

-Let's illustrate this awesomeness by defining a Supertrend indicator:
+Let's illustrate this awesomeness by defining basic SuperTrend bands:

 ```pycon
 >>> expr = """